Entropy production bounds for systems running computer programs: Mismatch cost of computer programs

 \subsubsection{Heaviside program}

-Consider the \texttt{heaviside} program introduced in Fig.\ref{fig2}, whose state space is depicted in Fig.\ref{fig_heaviside_statespace}, generated through simulation of the corresponding low-level RASP code.
+Consider the \texttt{heaviside} program introduced in Fig.~\ref{fig2}, whose state space is depicted in Fig.~\ref{fig_heaviside_statespace}, generated through simulation of the corresponding low-level RASP code.
 The state of the program is given by the joint value of variables \texttt{x, c, a, pc}, where \texttt{x} and \texttt{c} are the input variables, \texttt{a} is the conditional flag variable, and \texttt{pc} is the program counter.
-The program's state transitions are captured by the adjacency matrix of its state-space graph, as formalized in Eq.~\ref{eq_G_evolution}.
-Given an initial distribution $p_{X_0}$, Eq.~\ref{eq_G_evolution} describes the discrete-time evolution of the distribution under repeated application of a fixed stochastic map $G$.
+The program's state transitions are captured by the adjacency matrix of its state-space graph, as formalized in Eq.~(\ref{eq_G_evolution}).
+Given an initial distribution $p_{X_0}$, Eq.~(\ref{eq_G_evolution}) describes the discrete-time evolution of the distribution under repeated application of a fixed stochastic map $G$.

-To compute the MMC for each iteration of the map $G$ associated with the \texttt{heaviside} program, we first estimate the prior distribution over the cost function by assuming the associated function $f$ is uniform.
-The input variable \texttt{x} takes values in the set $\{0, \dots, 9\}$ and follows a binomial distribution $ p_{\text{in}}(x = k) = \binom{n}{k} \alpha^k (1 - \alpha)^{n - k}, $ parameterized by the Bernoulli parameter $\alpha$.
+We assume that the input variable \texttt{x} takes values in the set $\{0, \dots, 9\}$ and follows a binomial distribution $ p_{\text{in}}(x = k) = \binom{n}{k} \alpha^k (1 - \alpha)^{n - k}, $ parameterized by the Bernoulli parameter $\alpha$.
 For illustrative purposes, the variable \texttt{c} is fixed at 5.
-This input distribution induces a distribution over the program’s other variables, which in turn defines the initial state distribution $p_{X_0}$ over the program’s full state space, as described in Eq.~\ref{eq_initial_dist}.
-Given $G$ and the corresponding prior $q_X$, we compute the MMC incurred at each iteration.
+This input distribution induces a distribution over the program’s other variables, which in turn defines the initial state distribution $p_{X_0}$ over the program’s full state space, as described in Eq.~(\ref{eq_initial_dist}).
+By simulating the state transitions of associated RASP for every possible input values, we obtain $G$.
+The prior $q_X$ is obtained by assuming uniform $f$ over all states.

+We use Eq.~(\ref{eq_iteration_MMC}) to compute the MMC incurred at each iteration, and Eq.~(\ref{eq_sum_MMC}) to compute the total MMC.
 Figure~\ref{fig_heaviside_mmc} shows both the stepwise and cumulative MMC results.
 As seen in panel (a), the program reaches a steady state after four iterations, beyond which the per-step MMC remains constant.
 As a result, panel (b) shows that the cumulative MMC grows linearly after the steady state is reached.